carolinelds/the-odin-project/README.md

 --------

 1. *All projects made throughout Odin are on their respective repositories of this same account (in order to submit a project, each must have its own repo).*
-2. *English is a second language for me, feel free to make any correction.*
+2. *English is a second language for me, feel free to suggest any correction.*

 ---------